INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Methodology

-\paragraph{Context Aware Processing} Even though the location of the pixels gives some spatial awareness to the INR, the network still does not have information about the context of the pixel \wrt the neighboring pixels.
-We aim to bring locality into the INR that otherwise would process each pixel independently \ie a pixel-wise convolution.
+\paragraph{\textbf{Context Aware Processing}} Even though the location of the pixels gives some spatial awareness to the INR, the network still does not have information about the context of the pixel w.r.t. the neighboring pixels.
+We aim to bring locality into the INR that otherwise would process each pixel independently i.e. a pixel-wise convolution.
 To achieve this, we included a depth-wise convolution with $3\times 3$ kernels to give our network context awareness.
 We choose this layer specifically to keep the efficiency of the INR architecture and introduce as few parameters as possible to allow for fast optimization and avoid reference overfitting.
-Our context awareness module consists of $1\times 1$ Conv followed by $3\times 3$ depth-wise Conv then another $1\times 1$ Conv.
+The context awareness module (Fig. \ref{fig:main} (B)) consists of $1\times 1$ Conv followed by $3\times 3$ depth-wise Conv, then another $1\times 1$ Conv.

-\paragraph{Final Architecture} Our final architecture starts with split processing consisting of two branches, each branch consists of a single $1\times 1$ convolution.
-After the initial processing, we concatenate the features from the two branches and process them together.
-After the split processing a single context awareness module is utilized followed by $1\times 1$ convolution projecting the features to the desired output.
-The final architecture consists of 11.5K parameters requiring 1.9 s for training and 0.08 s for 4K inference on RTX4090.
+\paragraph{\textbf{Editing Intensity}} As seen in Fig.\ref{fig:main} (B), we utilize a global residual connection to produce the output.
+Since the final output before the residual connection represents the edit to each pixel, by multiplying it with a chosen intensity value ($\alpha$), we can control the editing intensity.
+During training, we fix the $\alpha$ value to 1 and only change it during inference, allowing the use of different intensities without retraining.